Thursday, October 17, 2024

 Small world indeed.
 I knew.
 I pondered, I too was in a small watery world in my mother's womb for nine months.

 My thoughts then were that in a matter of a few weeks, the eagle chicks will leave the nest.
 They will soar high above over a world a million times, more perhaps, than the small world that was their nest.
 Then I thought of the hummingbird.
-For one to begin its life from such a small world of a nest the size of a teaspoon to a swath of several thousand square kilometers it must cover during several migratory trips, its small world and the big world it must fly to and back explained to me my place in the universe.
+For one so tiny to begin its life from such a small world of a nest the size of a teaspoon to a swath of several thousand square kilometers it must cover during several migratory trips, its small world and the big world it must fly to and back explained to me my place in the universe.

 The meaning of life is how I lived it throughout its entirety.
 It was about what meaning I managed to add to it that became the answer.
 A big world is what we make from a small world where we began.
 Our place in the universe is never larger than the footprint we occupy.
 Hubris is mistakenly believing that our footprints leave a deeper impression than everyone else's.
 Humility is acknowledging that our place in the universe is the small world from where we started and where we will end.